 - Additional living expenses protection - this coverage reimburses you for a hotel stay if your apartment is inaccessible due to a covered incident (such as smoke damage or mould clean up).

-- You can request additional coverage, such as coverage for jewelry and fine art, sewer backup, flood protection, and overland water coverage.
+- You can request additional coverage, such as coverage for jewellery and fine art, sewer backup, flood protection, and overland water coverage.

 - Physical damage to the building brought on by fires, weather conditions (wind, hail, lightning), and other perils.
 This includes any attached or detached structures, such as garages, parking spaces, fences, and gates.